BASIC RIDE DETAILS

 Q: WHEN DO THINGS START?

-Sign-in opens at 3 pm on Friday.
+Sign-in opens at 8 am on Friday.
 Sign the release, pick up your Rider Packet.
+Ride a Dual Sport, trail ride or an ADV loop to Pismo Beach.
 Dinner at the Pozo Saloon Friday night.
 We will have a bonfire on Friday evening.
 You can camp Friday if you wish or show up Saturday Morning by 8 AM.
 Mandatory riders meeting at 7 or 8 am Saturday and Sunday at 7 or 8 am.
 The Club will supply porta-potties and a hand washing station at the start and finish of the ride and at the fuel & lunch stop.

 Q: WHAT TYPE OF MOTORCYCLE SHOULD I RIDE?

 Factory off road orientated Dual Sport and plated Off-Road motorcycles will work best.
 You should have current registration for your bike, proof of insurance, and a California OHV Sticker.
-A roll chart holder and a re-settable odometer are recommended to Navigate the routes with a Roll Chart.
-Have a GPS unit or ride with someone that does have a GPS unit.
+Have a GPS unit or Tablet or phone or ride with someone that does.

 ADV Bikes will work on the ADV Loops.
 Skilled Riders could navigate the Dual Sport loops on an ADV Bike.
-A few portions of Ballinger you may want to avoid.
+A few portions of Ballinger you may want to avoid on an ADV Motorcycle.

 Q: HOW LONG IS EACH DAY’S RIDE?

 Day 1 is approx. 150 miles.
 The loop will include a few OHV trails in Pozo and Ballinger Canyon.
 Bailout available on pavement after lunch.
-Lunch is 6 foot sandwiches and beverages at the fuel stop included with your entry.
+Lunch and beverages at the fuel stop included with your entry.

 Day 2 loop is approximately 150 miles with short pavement sections connectors and several bail outs available.
 The loop will include some OHV trails.
-Lunch is a several 6 foot sandwiches and beverages at the fuel stop included with your entry.
+Lunch is sandwiches and beverages at the fuel stop included with your entry.

 There are several options to jump on the pavement and cut the ride short.
 These options can be clearly marked on the ride map which is not suitable for trail navigation.